benkeser/survtmle/README.md

 Description
 -----------

-`survtmle` is an R package designed to use Targeted Minimum Loss-Based Estimation (TMLE) to compute marginal cumulative incidence estimates in right-censored survival settings with and without competing risks, including vaccine sieve analysis.
-This tool also provides facilities for computing and obtaining inference for the use of data adaptive target parameters in such settings.
+`survtmle` is an R package designed to use targeted minimum loss-based estimation (TMLE) to compute covariate-adjusted marginal cumulative incidence estimates in right-censored survival settings with and without competing risks.
+The estimates can leverage ensemble machine learning via the `SuperLearner` package.

 ------------------------------------------------------------------------